 • Coffee

-• Exercise- most kinds, but I really love spinning
+• Exercise- most kinds, but I really love spin and barre classes.
+I tolerate weights because it’s good for me.

 • Constructive feedback